Dshami120/CS5910_sys_NYSParks/README.md

 - payment handling is mock/demo only
 - CVV/card fields should not be stored in a real production system
 - password reset does not send email or use expiring reset tokens
-- API key configuration is commented in `ai-api.php` and `map-api.php`; edit those values for your own OpenAI and Google Maps setup
+- API keys should be loaded from environment variables, not committed to source
-- AI API configuration depends on the local/hosted setup and the OpenAI API key used for the ChatGPT-style chat function
+- AI API configuration depends on local setup/environment
 - database credentials are currently local XAMPP defaults in `bootstrap.php`

 ---